tbm/homepage/pages/debian/orion/hp/mv2120/install.md

 <img src = "../images/r_mv2120_front.jpg" class="border" alt="HP mv2120 from the front" width="148" height="212" />
 </div>

+<h2>Status</h2>

+Debian 10 was the last release to support these devices.
+You can install install Debian 10 (buster) by following these instructions, but you can't upgrade to a newer release.

 <h2>Overview</h2>

 In a nutshell, the installation of Debian on your HP mv2120 and mv5020